-Chuseok gift sets are big business in Korea, and whether you end up with a haul of flavored seaweed or off-brand SPAM, you can typically be assured that your treasures came with an upped price tag.
-We browsed GMarket for some of the most over-the-top gift sets available to up your Chuseok gift-giving game.
-Here are the results:
+Chuseok gift sets are big business in Korea, and whether you end up with a haul of flavored seaweed or off-brand SPAM as Chuseok gifts, you can typically be assured that your treasures came with an upped price tag.
+We browsed Gmarket for some of the most over-the-top gift sets available to up your Chuseok gift-giving game.
+Here are the results in no particular order:

 *Some of these are actually for bulk orders (though still overpriced!).
 However, some are for single, lavishly priced gift sets*

 If you want to make a rich and pungent impression, what could be better than a set full of floppy, wide-eyed mackerel wrapped up all tidy with a bow on it.
 Nothing really does say love like more than almost a thousand dollars of uncooked fish, does it?

 Original Price: ₩128,000